prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // The amount that was withdrawn or deposited.
       amount: Amount;

-      // Wiring details, only present if type is "DEPOSIT". wire?: any;
+      // Sender account details, only present if type is "DEPOSIT". sender_account_details?: any;

+      // Transfer details uniquely identifying the transfer, only present if type is "DEPOSIT". transfer_details?: any;

       // binary encoding of the transaction data as a `TALER_WithdrawRequestPS`
       // struct described in :ref:`Signatures`, only present if the `type` was